 “No, it’s just me.”

-He lifted his chin and eyed her.
 “I see.”
 He nodded once and let her pass.

 She slipped behind the long black curtain and stepped into a low hum of crystal clinking and muffled conversations.
 Women in their smart black dresses, their hair twisted into chignons, and men wearing honest-to-God ties sat at the little tables, their hands curled around wine glasses.
 So, some men really did still wear suits.
 Thank God.
 A well-cut suit was her kind of porn.